Essential Information

 11.45am-12pm | Seminar Room

-Royal Museums Greenwich is home to over 2,000 ceramics which represent the UK’s long and diverse history of maritime activity.
-In this talk, Louise Bascombe, Collection Stores Manager, will be highlighting a few of her favourites and will discuss the routes by which they made their way to Greenwich; exploring the different networks that transported these items from all over the world.
+Royal Museums Greenwich is home to over 2,000 ceramics which represent the UK's long and diverse history of maritime activity.
+In this talk, Louise Bascombe, Collection Stores Manager, will highlight a few of her favourites and discuss the routes by which they made their way to Greenwich; exploring the different networks that transported these items from all over the world.

-She will also be looking into how international goods inspired local, home-grown industries to develop new skills to compete with demand.
+She will also look into how international goods inspired local, home-grown industries to develop new skills to compete with demand.
 Finally, using a local archaeological excavation as an example, we will delve into what various networks are represented by the everyday ceramics present.

 Timehri Travels: The Journey to Emancipation